GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 How to create a token (API key)    Source: HeiGIT
 ```
 -  Click on the token, it will directly be copied.
 You can now go back into QGIS     for further setup

+### Configure the plugin

+-  In QGIS and go to `Provider Settings` in the ORS Tools window by clicking the settings icon (right next to „Provider field“)
+-  Add the API key you just created into the „API Key“ field
+-  Add URL: https://api.openrouteservice.org into the Base URL field
+-  (Potentially: Click `Add` and enter „openrouteservice“ into the pop up window „Enter a name for the provider“)

 ```{figure} /fig/modul9_add_api.png
 ---